Heart-of-the-Machine/heart-of-the-machine/README.md

 ## Getting to the Nectere Dimension

 The Nectere (or Nexus) dimension can be accessed through portals that generate at surface level in the overworld.
-You can locate them using the `/locate nectere_portal` command.
+You can locate them using the `/hotm locate_nectere_portal` command.
 Beware, the Nectere dimension has some pretty wacky terrain, and you may want to bring some building blocks just in case you end up spawning in a cliff or on a floating island.

 ## What is still subject to change?